krishnaclouds/TaskIt/README.md

 ---

 ### Release Alert
-> App has been release to Play Store on 05/06/2021 with the Name : TaskIt .
+> App has been released to Android Play Store on 05/06/2021 with the Name : TaskIt .
 Currently in Review State.

 ---